Data Analysis with AI: Technical Terms

 • Faster response for repeated prefixes

-• Why stable prompt prefixes matter for cost
+• Why stable prompt prefixes can matter for latency and cost

 Development Patterns